You are getting into Steel Mace. Fuck yeah! Congrats to you. I mean it. The steel mace is amazing.

 So What weight of Steel Mace should you use?
 I shall help you answer this frequently asked question.

 But what you should ask yourself is“Where am I physically?”
 Knowing where you are physically in strength and conditioning is important and something to consider when choosing a Steel Mace weight for yourself.

 Steel Mace Weights

-Switching weights during training
+Switching between weights

-Consider the type of Steel Mace training you will be doing
+Consider the type of Steel Mace Training

 If you go on Instagram, Facebook or YouTube, with time, you are going to start seeing that there are different styles of Steel Mace Training such as Traditional & Flow.
 Why do I ask you to go take a look?
 Because this should also be considered when deciding what Steel Mace weight to use!

 In summary, I would say start at 10lbs if you’ve never trained with a Steel Mace before BUT where you are in fitness (newbie or athlete) and the type of training you are going to jump into will ultimately have part in making the correct decision!
 I hope this article was helpful.